 Schedule a Consultation with One of Our Experienced Property Division Attorneys!

 If you are getting a divorce, you will need an attorney to represent you and ensure your assets and property are protected.
-At Blanchard & Thomas, LLP in Waco, our experienced divorce attorneys are committed to guiding clients through this complex legal process, so they can obtain the best possible results.
+At Blanchard & Thomas, PLLC in our experienced Waco divorce attorneys are committed to guiding clients through this complex legal process, so they can obtain the best possible results.
 You have enough to worry about!.
 Let our team relieve some of the stress.